kn6plv/supernode/README.md

 # AREDN Supernode

+***NOTE: This project is no longer maintained as the supernode behaviour has been incorporated into the AREDN codebase.***

 AREDN Supernodes provide a mechanism to connect multiple AREDN meshes together, allowing traffic to travel between them, without implicityly advertising all the nodes in every mesh to every other mesh.
 For a more complete description of why this is useful and how it works see https://docs.google.com/document/d/1Gqkv2wF6M7szCfbdVPbEG7IQzjDebQqdRx6mfLGMOqE/edit?usp=sharing

 ## Configuration